usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Thank You for Almost Everything_, by Headache, Vegyn
 - _Speak Daggers_, by Elias Rønnenfelt
 - _Liminality / Dream State Return_, by Elder
 - _Break Yo Back EP_, by DJ Spinn, Teklife
 - _Goth Girl On The Enterprise_, by Fatboi Sharif, Roper Williams
-- _Thank You for Almost Everything_, by Headache, Vegyn
 - _The Smashing Machine (Original Motion Picture Soundtrack)_, by Nala Sinephro
-- _Black Messiah_, by D'Angelo

 </details>